Triton-Robotics-Training/Week-2/readme.md

 The easiest way to express can is the analogy of a mailbox.

-The key feature of CAN is that each message packet contains more than just data, it comes with an adress as well.
+The key feature of CAN is that each message packet contains more than just data, it comes with an address as well.

 Lets say we have 4 people living in a home, Alice, Bob, Carol, and Dan.